sajusal/sros-peering/README.md

 ```

 BFD can be enabled under the interface for both IPv4 and IPv6.
-In SR OS, BFD is enabled once under the interface along with the timers and is the state is shared with different protocols running over that interface by enabling `bfd-liveness` under each protocol's context.
+In SR OS, BFD is enabled once under the interface along with the timers and the state is shared with different protocols running over that interface by enabling `bfd-liveness` under each protocol's context.

 ```
 /configure router "Base" interface "Interface-to-R1" ipv4 bfd admin-state enable